 #1.
 You are a badass.

 Jen Sincero, a world-renowned life coach, shares how to stop self-sabotage and create the life you want.
-You Can Be A Badass Every Day or You Can Be A Badass at Making Money if you appreciate Sincero’s style of advice.
+If you like Sincero’s advice style, you can be a badass every day or a badass at Making Money.

 #2.
 The self-love experiment

-Shannon Kaiser’s 15 self-love principles will get you started down the right path if you’re new to the concept of self-love and need a road map.
-Kaiser is an international life coach and speaker who was chosen by Mind Body Green as one of the “top 100 women to watch in wellness.”
+Shannon Kaiser’s 15 self-love principles will get you on the right path if you’re new to self-love and need a road map.
+Kaiser is an international life coach and speaker chosen by Mind Body Green as one of the “top 100 women to watch in wellness.”

 #3.
 How to love yourself (and sometimes other people)